rkotze/rkotze.github.io/_drafts/2019-11-11-use-reducer.md

 excerpt_separator: <!--more-->
 ---

-This post will cover managing complex state at a feature level rather than the entire site. [**React hooks**](https://reactjs.org/docs/hooks-intro.html){:target="\_blank" rel="noopener"} have enabled us to have cleaner functional components which enable us to rationalise our component logic with easy.
+This post will cover managing complex state at a feature level rather than the entire site. [**React hooks**](https://reactjs.org/docs/hooks-intro.html){:target="\_blank" rel="noopener"} have enabled developers to have cleaner functional components which help to rationalise our component logic with easy.

-Take `useState` hook, it's one line of code which then can be used to manage the state of a component rather than having to create a `class` that comes with boiler code.
-This is great because we are keeping simple things simple!
+Take `useState` hook, it's one line of code that can be used to manage the state of a component rather than having to create a `class` component with the addition of boiler code.
+This is great because we are keeping simple things clear!

-However, there are features which are inherently complex as they have many nested child components which need to alter the state of the component.
+However, there are features that are inherently complex as they could have many nested child components and need to alter the state.

 **What options** are there to manage this complexity in _React_?

 <!--more-->

-Generally is good practice to **keep it simple**, which might lead you down the path of passing the `setState` function down the stack of components.
-The downside here is the mutation of state can become difficult to follow, for example four actions can affect the state in different ways making it unclear what shape the state object looks like.
-You could end up with many independent copies of the same data.
+Generally is good practice to **keep it simple**, which might lead you down the path of passing the `setState` callback down the stack of components.
+The downside here is the mutation of state can become difficult to follow, by allowing child components to alter the state directly will make it unclear what the state object should look like.
+By not having a single source of truth where the mutation is managed then the result could be unexpected and requires an overhead to work out.

-It is also worth considering how easy is it to test changes to state.
-Unit testing changes to state through rendering components can be tricky and takes extra time to build compared to pure functions.
+It is also worth considering how easy is it to _test_ changes to state.
+Unit testing state through rendering components can be tricky and takes more time to build compared to pure functions.

 Ideally you want to make it **easy** to follow changes to the component state and create unit tests which give confidence in the functionality working.